semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 @## Corner states

-> 💡 We keep the SidePanel header in all cases.
+SidePanel should have header in all cases.

 ### Initial load

-At the initial load of the SidePanel content, we show the structure with the help of the universal [Skeleton](/components/skeleton/).
+At the initial load of the SidePanel content, show the content structure with [Skeleton](/components/skeleton/).

 ![skeleton example](static/skeleton.png)

 ### Reloading

-When loading and reloading SidePanel content, we show an [XL size spinner](/components/spin/) in the center.
+When loading and reloading SidePanel content, show [Spin](/components/spin/) with XL size in the center.

 ![spin example](static/spin.png)

 ### Error

-If an error occurs during data loading, we show the error status in the center with the corresponding text and the `Try again` button to reload the SidePanel content.
+If an error occurs during data loading, show the the corresponding message and the "Try again" button to reload the SidePanel content.

 ![error example](static/error.png)